Webcomic: The Mansion of E

 - Action Girl: Rosemary

-- Aerith and Bob: Humans have 'normal' names.
+- Aerith and Bob: Humans (and Boogiemen) have 'normal' names.
 Everyone else..

 - After the End: See below under The Magic Goes Away.